-Kelly Spencer, for her years of service helping check this content, (You cant proof read your own work), Also for the use of her photos and Videos and for putting up with me typing all night and not and not watching Bake off 🙂
+Kelly Spencer, for her years of service helping check this content, (You cant proof read your own work!)

-Arabella Coombes for Posting Events from around the Villages, and Live Streaming when I cannot.
+Arabella Coombes Helping Admin the Melton Gig Guide Facebook Group and for Posting Events from around the Villages, and Live Streaming when I cannot.

-Matt Chubb for stepping up and assisting my transition into a WordPress site, its much better than what I had previously.
-His own companies servers are hosting Melton Gig Guide.
+Matt Chubb for stepping up and assisting my transition into a WordPress site, its much much much better than what I had previously.
+His own servers are hosting Melton Gig Guide.

 And I would like to thank the 2500 visitors a month for reading. please share The Melton Gig Guide spread the word keep Melton Rockin’